hheyhhay/rancid-tomatillos/README.md

 ## Features
 - Router to be able to navigate through the pages
 - Search bar to be able to search through movies
+-

 ## Reflections

 ## Future Editions
-- For future editions, we would like to deploy the pages
+- For future editions, we would like to deploy the pages so users can easily access our page

 ## Credits